Developer Guide

 Prescription

-will be shown as a list of Prescription
+Each Prescription is associated with a AppointmentEvent and the Prescription will be shown as a list of Prescription in the AppointmentEvent.

 -